lukhanyoVena808/BEV-cryptography/README.md

-  Afer registering, heard over to the profile view to see your profile:
+After registering, head over to the profile view to see your profile:

    ![alt text](./Testing/Usability/img/afterRegistration.png)

   When the admin (first addrees in [Truffle Ganache](https://trufflesuite.com/ganache/)) changes the phase to voting, voters can cast their votes in the votes view.
-Preliminary results can be viewed by going adding /results to the home url.
+Preliminary results can be viewed by going to "/results" on the home page.

-  Voting portal (voter selected preffered candidate and smart contract is called for interaction):
+Voting portal (voter selects preferred candidate and smart contract is called for interaction):

    ![alt text](./Testing/Usability/img/voteContract.png)

-  After voting, each voter receives two ECC (Elliptic Curve Cryptography) public keys which can be viewed in their profile portal (as shown below).
+After voting, each voter receives two ECC (Elliptic Curve Cryptography) public keys, which can be viewed in their profile portal (as shown below).
 These keys will be used to audit votes in the results phase.

  ![alt text](./Testing/Usability/img/getAuditKeys.png)

-When admin changes the phase to results, no voters will not be able to cast votes anymore.
-Heard to results portal to see results and audit trail:
+When admin changes the phase to results, no voters will be able to cast votes anymore.
+Head to the results portal to see the results and audit trail:

  ![alt text](./Testing/Usability/img/voteTrail.png)

 The audit trail shown above is not verified.
 This is where the audit keys come in.
 In the home page, a new option called "verify-your-vote" should appear.
-WHen this option is clicked, it shouls take you to this form:
+When this option is clicked, it should take you to this form:

   ![alt text](./Testing/Usability/img/auditForm.png)

 Each voter can use their audit keys to verify their votes:

    ![alt text](./Testing/Usability/img/auditContract.png)

-After verifying, the your profile will say true for vote verified and, the verification stamp for your vote will turn green in the audit tail.
+After verifying, your profile will say true for vote verification, and the verification stamp for your vote will turn green in the audit tail.

-Voet turned green after being verified:
+The vote turned green after being verified:

 ![alt text](./Testing/Usability/img/verificationDone.png)

-Voter is verified:
+The voter is verified:

 ![alt text](./Testing/Usability/img/voterVerified.png)